Skip to content

 {"type":"stream","processId":"<id>","stream":"exit","seq":3,"exitCode":0}

-• seq is per-process, starts at 1, monotonic across stdout/stderr/exit.
+• seq is per-process.
+It starts at 1 and is monotonic across stdout/stderr/exit.

-• A process survives the disconnect of the connection that spawned it; another connection can pick it up via reattach.
+• A process survives the disconnect of the connection that spawned it.
+Another connection picks it up with reattach.
 This is the multi-attach / reconnect mechanism.

 Daemon lifecycle (flags)